 Income is defined as all monetary amounts received on behalf of the family.
-For purposes of calculating the Total Tenant Payment, HUD defines what is to be calculated and what is to be excluded in the federal regulations.
-In accordance with this definition, all income that is not specifically excluded in the regulations is counted.
+In accordance with this definition, all income that is not specifically excluded in the HUD regulations or by MTW policy is counted.
 Annual Income is defined as the gross amount of income anticipated to be received by the family during the 12 months after certification or annual recertification.
 Gross income is the amount of income before any HUD allowable expenses or deductions, and does not include income that has been excluded by HUD.
 Annual income is used to determine whether applicants are within the applicable income limits.